 - Includes data about adoption agency practices and policies to contextualize the work

-- Has significant implications for legal and policy issues concerning adoption in the United States today.
+- Has significant implications for legal and policy issues concerning adoption in the United States and other countries today.

 Progress toward such understanding will contribute to better theories about human development within the family, better methodology for studying complex living arrangements, a better knowledge base for prevention and intervention programs, and guidance for the establishment of policies that address the "best interests of the child" in cases of adoption.